azahinhasan/booking_service_app/README.md

 ---
 ## Running the Test case

-Note: for test run user do not need redis or run docker setup or anything. <br/>
+Note: for a test run, the user does not need Redis or run the docker setup or anything. <br/>
-Go to backend folder and run
+Go to the backend folder and run

 ```
 npm run test
 ```

-# API Documantation
+# API Documentation

 Note: Here some api required authorization Bearer token.
 User can get token after successful login.
 And have to pass with headers 'authorization Bearer token'.